absginc/sipsaker/README.md

 ### UPTIME KUMA Integration Example
 * Create a new Monitor with a Monitor Type of HTTP(s)
-* Use the URL of your sipsaker application posting to the /sipsak resource
+* Use the URL of your sipsaker application,  POST to the /sipsak resource
 * Change the HTTP Options method to POST
-* Assemble some JSON containing at minimum a value for hostIp, and optionally a value for hostPort if it differs from 5060.
+* Assemble JSON containing at minimum a value for hostIp, and optionally a value for hostPort if it differs from 5060.

 ![Kuma Dashboard Settings](/kuma-images/uptime-kuma1.png)